bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/Providers_list1.png

-Click "Cancel" to drop all the specified settings.
-The provider will not be created then.
+Click "Cancel" to drop provider creation.

 In the list of providers the following actions can be performed: